The Exorcist III: Director's cut

-In March 2011, a fan edit called "Legion" appeared on the Internet, credited to a fan using the pseudonym Spicediver, which removed all exorcism elements and recreated the main story arc of the director's cut without the use of any lost footage.
+In March 2011, a fan edit called Legion appeared on the Internet, credited to a fan using the pseudonym Spicediver, which removed all exorcism elements and recreated the main story arc of the director's cut without the use of any lost footage.
 In 2012, cast member Dourif agreed to present a screening of the fan edit at the Mad Monster Party horror convention held in Charlotte, North Carolina, on March 25.
 Dourif introduced the film, and did a Q&A session with the audience afterwards.

 In December 2015, Morgan Creek began hinting via its Twitter feed that the director's cut was discovered and would eventually be released.
 Blatty later wrote on his website: "[Morgan Creek] are planning a new Blu-ray of 'my cut'".
 On October 25, 2016, Scream Factory released a two-disc Collector's Edition of the film, including the supposedly lost footage.
 The website states: "We know that the biggest question you might have is: Will there be a 'Director's Cut' of the film?
 The answer is yes—but with some caveats.
 We are working on putting together a version that will be close to Blatty's original script using a mixture of various film and videotape sources that we have been provided with."

 In speaking to the process of creating the Legion director's cut, Blu-ray producer Cliff MacMillan explains further as to the journey to get there and the outcome: "We conducted an exhaustive search through a pallet of film assets from the original shoot to re-create William Peter Blatty's intended vision.
 Unfortunately, that footage has been lost to time.
 To that end, we turned to VHS tapes of the film's dailies to assemble the director's cut.
 However, even some of that footage was incomplete, so scenes from the theatrical re-shoot were used to fill in the gaps.
 This director's cut is a composite of varying footage quality from the best available sources."

 Legacy

 The film became a focal point of the trial of serial killer Jeffrey Dahmer.
 Detectives testified that Dahmer claimed to identify with the Gemini Killer and would play the film for some of his victims before killing them.
 Dahmer's final attempted victim, Tracy Edwards, testified that Dahmer would rock back and forth while chanting at various times and that he especially enjoyed a sequence with a possessed Karras.
-Dahmer went so far as to purchase yellow contact lenses to more resemble Miller, as well as to emulate another film character he admired, Emperor Palpatine from Return of the Jedi (1983).
+Dahmer went so far as to purchase yellow contact lenses to more resemble Miller, as well as to emulate another film character he admired, Emperor Palpatine (Ian McDiarmid) from Return of the Jedi (1983).